Difference Between HCPCS and CPT

 The HCPCS codes consist of three levels, Level 1, Level 2, and Level 3.
 It needs CPT codes to claim the services by physicians and surgeons to the payers of these services.

 The CPT codes are the ones that are used in the HCPCS Level 1 coding.
-They contain the procedures that different medical departments have to follow during an operation.
+They contain the procedures different medical departments must follow during an operation.

 Comparison Table